45 measures for greater inclusion of the disabled

 Are there any special arrangements for first-time students?

-Student support is one of the cornerstones of our actions for all students with disabilities, and of course we pay particular attention to first-time students.
+Student support is one of the cornerstones of our initiatives for all students with disabilities, and of course we pay particular attention to first-time students.
 Arriving at university can be a little unsettling for all young people, whether they have a disability or not.
 We have to do all we can to smooth things over.

 For those with severe disabilities, specific support from teaching assistants will continue, as will disability tutoring.
 Our aim, however, is to help them achieve as much autonomy as possible.